 Your first line of defense against moles should be repellents.
 There are two types of mole repellent products to use when deciding how to get rid of moles.

-• Liquid mole repellent: You can also use a liquid mole repellent based on castor oil to get rid of moles.
-You may find it less expensive to mix your own liquid repellent using 100% castor oil.
+- Liquid mole repellent: You can also use a liquid mole repellent mixture based on castor oil to get rid of moles.
+You may find it less expensive to mix your own liquid repellent using 2 parts castor oil to 20 parts water (2 cups oil to a gallon of water, for example).
 It’s easier to spread than granular products.
 All you need is a hose-end sprayer.
 But, if you don’t want to mix your own liquid formulation, mole repellents like this one from Liquid Fence and this one from Sweeney’s already come with a hose-end sprayer on the bottle.
 Simply attach it to your hose and spray the area.